 - /3 Sentence structure

 - /4 Grammar and verb tense

 - /3 Spelling and punctuation

-- B. IMAGE PAPER Due November 17, 1997.
+B. Image Paper - Due November 16, 1998.

-Review 3-5 pieces of literature to summarize the thoughts about the image of Nursing today.
-Review an example of the image of nursing portrayed in one type of media (radio, television, books, movies).
+Review 3-5 pieces of nursing professional nursing literature to summarize the thoughts that professional nurses have about the image of nursing today.
+Describe one example of the image of nursing portrayed in one type of media (radio, television, fiction books, movies, etc.).
 Describe your thoughts about the image of nursing.
 Compare and contrast these two views with your view of the image of nursing today.
+See marking criteria for help identifying the content of the paper.

-Keep length to a maximum of 7 pages.
+Keep length to a maximum of 7 pages of text (exclusive of title page and reference page).

-Marking Criteria
+Marking Criteria for